jdwhite88/api-party/README.md

 * Customize website's style

 #### Known Bugs
-* OAuth Access token for Spotify is temporary, and must be refreshed server-side
+* OAuth Access token for Spotify must be generated server-side, not hard-coded client-side (expires)
+* Not all NASA rovers display info.
 * NASA API is implemented using a Demo Key, which is rate-limited (HTTP error 429).
 Use an API Key specific to the project instead

 ## Author